-Common areas for sprains might be ankles and knees.
+Common areas for sprains include the ankles and knees.

 A strain is an injury to a muscle or tendon.
 Muscles are bundles of fibrous connective tissue which contract, producing movement of the body.
 Whereas tendons are flexible, fibrous tissues which connect the muscles to the bones, transmitting force from the muscle to the bone to create movement.

 Grade 1 – Mild tearing of bundle of fibres

 Grade 2 – Moderate tearing of fibres (multiple bundles)